17+ Badass Bend Hikes to Conquer During Your Visit

 Difficulty: Moderate

 Easily accessible off the Cascade Lakes Highway, this Bend hike provides a sturdy uphill climb.
-With upwards of 1,500-feet in elevation gain and some patches of loose terrain, make sure your hiking boots have solid traction.
+With nearly 1,500 feet in elevation gain and some patches of loose terrain, make sure your hiking boots have solid traction.

-Bug spray is a must for this path as mosquitoes are relentless in this forest!
+TIP: Bug spray is a must for this path, as mosquitoes are relentless in this forest!

 READ MORE: Hiking Moraine Lake Trail in Oregon—2 Spectacular Routes!